atiupin/use-promise/README.md

 ### Demo

-Try it yourself on demo page.
+Check out live examples on demo page and take a look on their source code.

 ## API